AgusNicole/FacturacionEntregaProyectofinal.Ruiz/README.md

 # abmClient-java.coder

-Entitie: Cree las entidades para transformar en una tabla de bases de datos.
+Entities: Cree las entidades para transformar en una tabla de bases de datos.
-*Las relaciones @One To Many para client a Product.
+*Las relaciones @One To Many para client a Invoice.
-*Las relaciones @One to Many para client a Invoice.
+*Las relaciones @One to Many para client a Cart.
-*Las relaciones @One to Many para Product a InvoiceDetail.
-*Las relaciones @One to Many para Invoice a InvoiceDetail.
+*Las relaciones @One to Many para Invoice a Cart.
-*Las relaciones @Many to One para Product a Client *Las relaciones @Many to One para Invoice a Client.
+*Las relaciones @Many to One para Invoice a Client.
 *Las relaciones @Many to One para InvoiceDetail a Product.
 *Las relaciones @Many to One para InvoiceDetail a Invoice.